 - A graphic essay on what its like to lose your first language, composed by SU Professor Hasanthika Sirisena and introduced by Professor Lynn Palermo.

-- An excerpt from Nadina LaSpina’s memoir, Such a Pretty Face.
+- An excerpt from Nadina LaSpina’s memoir, Such a Pretty Girl: A Story of Struggle, Empowerment, and Disability Pride.
 The excerpt explores the way Nadina, a polio survivor, and her husband navigate their experiences with disabilities, introduced by SU ’21 alum Joanna Messineo.

 - An essay by New York Times critic Wesley Morris featuring an exploration of Black masculinity in popular culture and post-COVID America, introduced by Chief Inclusion and Diversity Officer Michael Dixon.